Best Budget Hotels Around the World for Travelers

 24. Orient Hostel – Istanbul, Turkey

 Looking for a place to crash near Istanbul's famous Blue Mosque without spending a fortune?
 Orient Hostel might be just what you need.
-They offer cheap dorm beds, with prices beginning at just $12 a night.
+They offer cheap dorm beds, with prices starting at just $12 a night.

 That makes it a solid option if you're traveling on a budget and want to be close to one of the city's top sights.